Loops & Branches

 }

 Returning FirstEvent will trigger another execution of NodeOne.
-The final output could be:
+So the final output could be:

 - Handling StartEvent